xxnado/Flights-Analysis-Module/README.md

 # Module Overview

-This module was built as part of a group project in the "Advanced Programming for Data Science Class" at NOVA School of Business and Economics.
+This module was developed as part of a group project in the 'Advanced Programming for Data Science' course at NOVA School of Business and Economics.
 The module provides a comprehensive solution for analyzing and visualizing flight data.
 It includes the Flights class, designed for various tasks like plotting airports in countries, creating flight distance histograms,